Summer celebrations meet closed beaches and warnings on US East Coast due to Hurricane Erin

 Tropical storm watches were issued for Virginia and North Carolina as well as Bermuda.

-Erin lost some strength from previous days and was a Category 2 hurricane with maximum sustained winds of 100 mph (161 kph), the National Hurricane Center in Miami said.
-It was about 540 miles (870 kilometers) south-southeast of North Carolina’s Cape Hatteras.
+Erin lost some strength from previous days and was a Category 2 hurricane with maximum sustained winds around 100 mph (155 kph), the National Hurricane Center in Miami said.
+It was about 400 miles (644 kilometers) south-southeast of North Carolina’s Cape Hatteras.

 On the Outer Banks, Erin's storm surge could swamp roads with waves of 15 feet (4.6 meters).
 Mandatory evacuations were ordered on Hatteras and Ocracoke Islands.
 More than 1,800 people had left Ocracoke by ferry since Monday.